-In addition, we continuously conduct safety improvement training at Shika Nuclear Power Station with the aim of maintaining and improving our ability to respond quickly and accurately.
-We also consistently work to reinforce various pieces of equipment, based on our belief that ultimately, it is people who assume the prime responsibility for operating devices and equipment, to prepare for unexpected situations including natural disasters such as earthquakes or tsunamis.
+In addition, as part of our efforts to improve safety at Shika Nuclear Power Station and to prepare for unexpected situations including natural disasters such as earthquakes or tsunamis, we continuously conduct training to maintain and improve our ability to respond quickly and accurately, as well as working to reinforce various pieces of equipment, based on our belief that ultimately, it is people who assume the prime responsibility for operating devices and equipment.

 Notifications when an emergency situation occurs, situation reports of accidents, and confirmations of response measures.

-In August of 2016, five electric power companies (Kansai, Chugoku, Shikoku, Kyushu, and Hokuriku) decided to mutually cooperate to further strengthen their measures to prevent harm from spreading in the event of a nuclear hazard, as well as to further improve the restoration measures.
+Since August 5, 2016, five electric power companies (Kansai, Chugoku, Shikoku, Kyushu, and Hokuriku) have been mutually cooperating to further strengthen their measures to prevent harm from spreading in the event of a nuclear hazard, as well as to further improve the restoration measures.

-In March of 2017, the Tokyo, Chubu, and Hokuriku electric power companies, all of which currently operate boiling water reactors (BWR) ̶specifically, advanced boiling water reactors (ABWR) ̶ decided to cooperate technologically, taking advantage of the fact that all three companies operate the same type of reactors, with the aim of improving operator skills, sharing related knowledge, etc. The three companies also decided to mutually cooperate for improved safety, taking advantage of their geographical proximity.
+Since March 7, 2017, the Tokyo, Chubu, and Hokuriku electric power companies, all of which currently operate boiling water reactors (BWR) — specifically, advanced boiling water reactors (ABWR) — have been cooperating technologically, taking advantage of the fact that all three companies operate the same type of reactors, with the aim of improving operator skills, sharing related knowledge, etc. The three companies also have been mutually cooperating for improved safety, taking advantage of their geographical proximity.

 We have formed the Nuclear Safety Reliability Conference (Chairman: Hiroto Ishida, Honorary President of Kanazawa Gakuin University), an organization designed to gather multilateral opinions and comments from external knowledgeable persons on the overall measures related primarily to the operation and management of Shika Nuclear Power Station.